-- assignment of accountability and resources - updates on activities and commitments - · mechanisms to respond to public enquiries and complaints - · mechanisms to resolve disputes with stakeholders - periodic evaluation of the effectiveness of community engagement processes - · practical mechanisms to monitor and adjust mitigation strategies and action plans - action plans to implement mitigation strategies and measures.
+- assignment of accountability and resources - updates on activities and commitments - mechanisms to respond to public enquiries and complaints - mechanisms to resolve disputes with stakeholders - periodic evaluation of the effectiveness of community engagement processes - practical mechanisms to monitor and adjust mitigation strategies and action plans - action plans to implement mitigation strategies and measures.

-For further information on preparing the SIMP, refer to Social impact assessment: Guideline to preparing a social impact management plan (Department of State Development, Infrastructure and Planning 2012).
+For further information refer to Social impact assessment guideline (Department of State Development, Infrastructure and Planning 2013).